raganwald/raganwald.github.com/_posts/2019-09-21-regular-expressions.md

     one --> [*]
 </div>

-Instead, we will formulate a language for describing finite-state recognizers, and ask whether a finite-state recognizer can be devised to recognize valid statements in the language that describes finite-state recognizers.
-If we can make such a recognizer, we will have shown that in at least one sense, a finite-state recognizer can recognize finite-state recognizers.

-That is not, of course, the exact same thing as asking whether a regex can recognize a valid regex.
-Regexen are a language of their own, and it is possible that a regular expression might be more powerful than a finite-state recognizer, and it is equally possible (certain, in fact) that the language used to describe a regex cannot be parsed with finite-state recognizers.[^cannot-parse]

-[^cannot-parse]: How certain?
-Well, all regular expression languages in wide usage have the ability to create *groups* using parentheses, e.g. `/Reg(?:inald)?/` is a regular expression containing an optional non-capturing group.
-Groups in regex can be nested, and must be properly nested and balanced for a regex to be valid.
-We know from [A Brutal Look at Balanced Parentheses...][brutal] that we cannot recognize balanced (or even nested) parentheses with just a finite-state recognizer, so therefore we cannot recognize valid regexen with a finite-state recognizer.

-But we'll start with devising a finite-state recognizer that recognizes syntactically valid descriptions of finite-state recognizers, and see where that takes us.

-### a language for describing finite-state recognizers

-Before we can write finite-state recognizers that recognize syntactically valid descriptions of finite-state recognizers, we need a language for describing finite-state recognizers.
+Of course, diagrams are not particularly easy to work with in JavaScript.
+If we want to write JavaScript algorithms that operate on finite-state recognizers, we need a language for describing finite-state recognizers that JavaScript is comfortable manipulating.

 We don't need to invent a brand-new format, there is already an accepted [formal definition][fdfsa] for Pushdown Automata.
-Mind you, it involves mathematical symbols that are unfamiliar to some programmers, so without dumbing it down, we will create our own language that is equivalent to the full formal definition, but expressed in JSON.
+Mind you, it involves mathematical symbols that are unfamiliar to some programmers, so without dumbing it down, we will create our own language that is equivalent to the full formal definition, but expressed in a subset of JSON.

 [fdfsa]: https://en.wikipedia.org/wiki/Finite-state_machine#Mathematical_model